mamerisawesome/rainbow-bridge-logger/README.md

 # Rainbow Bridge Logger

 A wrapper for the native logging module of Python.
+Take note that colors are taken from ANSI and may not work as expected with Windows system.

 ## Installation